amosbastian/understat/docs/source/classes/understat.rst

 The function comes with the `options` keyword argument, and the `**kwargs` magic variable, and so that can be used to filter the output.
-So for example, if you wanted to get all Manchester United's upcoming fixtures, then you could do the following
+So for example, if you wanted to get all Manchester United's upcoming fixtures at **home**, then you could do the following

 .. code-block:: python